What is a Safety Risk Management Program?

-Regardless of your industry, all organizations have reasons to care about employee safety, OSHA compliance, and controlling workers’ compensation insurance rates.
+Regardless of your industry, all organizations have reasons to care about safety risk management such as employee safety, OSHA compliance, and controlling workers’ compensation insurance rates.
 There are strong correlations between all three topics.
 Good employee safety practices help comply with OSHA and control workers’ compensation rates.

-Environments, where there are severe accidents and on-the-job injuries, create legal risks with OSHA, hurts employee productivity, and increases workers’ compensation insurance rates.
+Environments, where severe accidents and on-the-job injuries create legal risks with OSHA, hurt employee productivity and increase workers’ compensation insurance rates.

 Even office environments have safety considerations for which they should have safety procedures.
 Companies involved in manufacturing, construction, or that use machines or devices that are, by nature, prone to accidents are obvious candidates to have a comprehensive safety risk management program.

 An effective safety program creates a safe work environment, complies with OSHA, and reduces workers’ compensation insurance costs.
-The following provides useful guidelines in creating your safety risk management program:
+The following provides valuable guidelines in creating your safety risk management program:

 Define and communicate safety expectations and procedures.
 Procedures may include the following, depending on your business:

 - Hazard communications for chemical use, containment, labeling, and related risks